mindfulnesspineapplees/mindfulnesspineapplees.github.io/promo.md

 - become more aware of our patterns in thinking, behaviour and mood,
 - and be more present and aware in day-to-day life.

-Since the development of the MBSR course, research has shown that the MBSR course has positive impact on both mental and physical health in various ways.
+Since the development of the MBSR course, a lot of research has been published that show it has many positive benefits on a persons well-being: such as a decreased risk of depression relapse, a decrease in anxiety, improved focus and ofcourse stress reduction.

 ## For whom?
 We are teaching this course for students.
 It does not matter whether you study at the UVA or somewhere else.